CTS-Labs/MantisEngine/docs/en/Vector3.md

-# Lua Vector3 Documentation
+# Vector3

 ## Overview

-The `Vector3` module provides an implementation of 3D vectors in Lua.
+The `Vector3` module provides an implementation of 3D vectors.
 It supports various vector operations such as addition, subtraction, multiplication, division, normalization, dot product, and cross product.

 ## Vector3 Table